For those of you living under a rock, or perhaps more appropriately under a blarney stone, today is St. Patrick’s Day.

 The first team that I recall, going green was the Boston Red Sox.

 The green uniforms and hats seemed an obvious choice based on the amount of Irish American fans in the Boston area.

 Other teams followed the green trend and soon it became a league wide tradition as part of the day where everyone can claim to be a little Irish.

-The teams that go green each year vary with some teams forgoing the green for their more traditional colors.
+The teams that go green each year vary.
+Some teams forgo the green for their more traditional colors.

-The full circle marketing of St. Patrick’s Day to include green items for the fans was just a matter of time since Major League Baseball, like most successful businesses, has made a habit of capitalizing on every opportunity to make money.
+The full circle marketing of St. Patrick’s Day to include green items for the fans was just a matter of time.
+Major League Baseball, like most successful businesses, has made a habit of capitalizing on every opportunity to make money.

-Your eyes are not playing tricks on you and the players really are wearing green.
+Your eyes are not playing tricks on you.
+The players really are wearing green.